-Students must:
+Pupils must:

-- Keep up to date with set homeworks. - Complete all homework tasks on time, to the best of their ability and with a high standard of presentation. - Ensure that they have their planners signed each week by their parents.
+- Keep up to date with set homework tasks - Complete all homework tasks on time, to the best of their ability and with a high standard of presentation. - Ensure that they have their planners signed each week by their parents.